KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * Within 24m, you can dodge Ruin Destroyer tunnel explosion by swapping just as it fully disappears: [Imgur](https://imgur.com/5PAmgmm)

 **Significance:**
 For Ruin Guards in the open world beyond 25m, the timing is quite generous.
-This may be useful when running away in open world or when fighting multiple ruin guards spread across a large area (Guyun Stone Forest).
+This may be useful when running away in open world or when fighting multiple Ruin Guards spread across a large area (Guyun Stone Forest).

 The other cases have minimal real-world usage due to very tight timing while affected by reaction speed, input lag, network latency, dropped frames, etc.